 If your employer has good procedures, they should let you know in advance that dismissal is a possible outcome.

-Your employer should issue you a date for a formal probation review.
+Your employer should issue you a date for a formal probation review meeting.
 This will be a meeting between yourself and your manager.
 You will then discuss how you feel the probation period has been.

 The review itself will cover:-